meetic-remiwipliez/kumomta/docs/testing-guide.md

 4. Sends the email via SMTP using `swaks` (if available) or `telnet`/`nc`
 5. Displays the result

 **Note:** The SMTP listener must be enabled in the KumoMTA configuration.
-By default, it is disabled in `init.lua`.
-To enable it, uncomment:
+In `kumomta-k8s-demo`, it is enabled in `init.lua` by default.
+If your chart has it disabled, add or uncomment:
 ```lua
 kumo.start_esmtp_listener({
   listen = "0.0.0.0:2500",